Before starting your studies

 Dutch courses for students

 The Graduate School of Humanities encourages all international students to learn Dutch.
 International students are entitled to following a Dutch language course at the Institute for Dutch Language Education (INTT) at a reduced fee.

 The INTT also offers academic writing courses to native speakers of Dutch.

 You can find information about study matters, including course registration, course catalogue, course schedule, student ID, and student card in the A-Z of your programme's student site at student.uva.nl.

 - Digital Student Service Desk for questions regarding proof of registration and enrolment, Studielink, tuition fee payment, UvANetID and visas.

-- Education Desk via your programme's student site for questions regarding course registration, course catalogue and timetable.
+- Education Desk via the Digital Student Service Desk for questions regarding course registration, course catalogue and timetable.